-This section provides a general description of the main Belgian tax issues and consequences relating to the Bonds and is included herein solely for information purposes.
+This section provides a general description of the main Belgian tax issues and consequences relating to the subscription for, purchase, ownership and disposal of Bonds and is included herein solely for information purposes.
 It does not purport to be a complete analysis of all tax considerations relating thereto.
 This summary does not describe the tax treatment of investors that are subject to special rules, such as banks, insurance companies or collective investment undertakings.

-Prospective purchasers are urged to consult their own tax advisers as to the consequences under the tax laws of their countries of citizenship, residence, ordinary residence or domicile and the tax laws of Belgium of acquiring, holding, redeeming and/or disposing of Bonds and receiving payments of interest, principal and/or other amounts hereunder.
+Prospective purchasers are urged to consult their own tax advisers as to the tax consequences under the tax laws of their countries of citizenship, residence, ordinary residence or domicile (including, in particular, the effect of any state or local tax laws) and the tax laws of Belgium, of subscribing for, acquiring, holding, redeeming and/or disposing of the Bonds and receiving payments of interest, principal and/or other amounts hereunder.